-The electrical and computer exam is an eight-hour open-book exam, containing 40 multiple choice questions in the four-hour morning session and 40 multiple choice questions in the four-hour afternoon session.
+This exam is eight hours and contains 80 questions.
 The questions require a variety of approaches and methodologies, including design, analysis, and application.
 The exam features questions on subjects like general electrical engineering knowledge, digital systems, electromagnetics, electronics, control systems, and communications.
 A breakdown of each category and the approximate number of questions for each can be found here.
+Please note that the electrical and computer exam is no longer open book.

 To prep for your exam, The National Council of Examiners for Engineering and Surveying (NCEES) offers practice exams, supplied-reference handbooks, and free PDF downloads to aid your studying.
 The practice exam will also contain 80 questions and will familiarize you with the subjects and layout of the exam.
 All electrical engineering exam materials can be found and purchased on your MyNEECS account.